 My name is Paris

-I’m a writer, socialist, and traveller.
+I’m a writer, socialist, and urbanist.
 The goal of my creative pursuits is to highlight the growing divide within the capitalist system, the movements for alternative forms of economic organization, and ways of living that challenge traditional narratives.

 My writing has been featured on The Bold Italic, Salon, Recode, and several other publications.
 I’ve been interviewed about the gig economy on RT’s Boom Bust and about streaming music services on WNPR’s The Colin McEnroe Show.
 I also curate a weekly newsletter about the issues facing global cities called Radical Urbanist.
+You should definitely subscribe.